aahmad097/Tritium/README.md

 ## Background

-Although many kerberos password spraying tools currently exist on the market, I found it difficult to find tools with the following built-in functionality:
+Although many Kerberos password spraying tools currently exist on the market, I found it difficult to find tools with the following built-in functionality:

 * The ability to prevent users from locking out the domain
 * The ability to integrate username enumeration with the password spraying process (User enumeration is a seperate functionality from the spray)
-* The ability to recursivly spray passwords rather than running one spray at a time
+* The ability to recursively spray passwords rather than running one spray at a time
-* The ability to resume password sprays and ignore perviously compromised accounts
+* The ability to resume password sprays and ignore previously compromised accounts

 Tritium solves all of the issues mentioned above and more.
 User enumeration will no longer waste a login attempt because it uses the output of the first spray to generate a file of valid users.
 Tritium also gives the user the ability to pass it a password file to recursively spray passwords.
 And Finally, Tritium has built in functionality to detect if a domain is being locked out due to password spraying by saving the state and quitting the password spray if 3 consecutive accounts are locked out.